Use of Environmentally Preferred Materials

 At the product level, Lenovo introduced its first low halogen product, the ThinkVision L2440x Wide monitor, in October of 2008, and followed this product with the ThinkVision L2251x Wide monitor released in November 2009.
 Both of these products were available globally.
 In late 2010, Lenovo introduced the low halogen M90p desktop.
 Since 2011, all ThinkPad notebooks have been released with low halogen PCBs.
 Lenovo made significant progress in 2011 releasing high volume products that meet the iNEMI definition of low halogen, including the top selling ThinkPad T420 notebook, the ThinkCentre M90p low halogen small form factor desktop, the Zhao yang K47 (China) notebook and ThinkPad X1, T520, W520, T420, X220, and X220t notebooks.
 These products meet the iNEMI definition of low halogen, excluding certain battery and power related parts.[5,6] The LT2452p monitor was released in September 2011 and meets the iNEMI definition of low halogen with the exception of the external cables (VGA, DVI, DP, USB and power cord).

-In 2012, Lenovo has made significant progress towards the elimination of PVC and BFR from its systems.
+In 2013, Lenovo has made ongoing progress towards the elimination of PVC and BFR from its systems.
 The focus continues to be on eliminating halogen from our top selling products and across as many commodities as possible.
 Highlights include the following: